He said what?! The best NFL quotes from week two

-Here is the latest edition of "He Said What?!"
+Here's the latest edition of "He said what?!"

 - Payton on Brady's 447 passing yards against the Saints: "Obviously, there were some guys open."